 Spectral Series of Hydrogen Atom

 From the image above, it is evident that the atomic hydrogen emission spectrum is divided into a number of spectral lines with wavelengths given by the Rydberg formula.
 The observed spectral lines in the hydrogen emission spectrum are due to the atomic transitions between different energy levels.
-The spectral series are important in the astronomical spectroscopy.
+The spectral series are important in astronomical spectroscopy.

 Using the Rydberg formula, it becomes easy to calculate the spectral lines.
 Following is the formula: